Mint Chip Guinness Beer Float

 And in celebration of her birthday… I’ve made something she can’t enjoy.

-Look, kiddo, I adore you.
+Look, girlie, I adore you.
 And in 19 years, I will happily make one of these beauties for you.
 But for the meantime, I’ll just scoop you up a bowl of mint chocolate chip ice cream, and I’ll drown my matching scoop in Guinness.

 Why I love this recipe:

-Minty ice cream combined with the stout flavors of Guinness make a perfectly harmonious dessert.
 It’s not too sweet, nor is it too bitter.
-This float is easy to make for yourself OR a crowd, and just requires 3-4 ingredients, depending on what you want to garnish them with.
+This float is easy to make for yourself OR a crowd, and just requires three to four ingredients, depending on what you want to garnish them with.

 So if you’re a stout skeptic like I once was, give these floats a try and see if the combination works for you… because it totally works for me.

-Other St. Patrick’s Day dessert ideas: Chocolate Chip Irish Cream Pound Cake | No Churn Guinness Brownie Ice Cream | Chocolate Guinness Cupcakes with Bailey’s Frosting | Irish Cream Biscuits with Boozy Chocolate Ganache
+Other St. Patrick’s Day recipes and sweet treats: Chocolate Chip Irish Cream Pound Cake | No Churn Guinness Brownie Ice Cream | Chocolate Guinness Cupcakes with Bailey’s Frosting | Irish Cream Biscuits with Boozy Chocolate Ganache

 A smiling woman sits in a hospital bed holding a root beer float with a tray of food in front of her

-What you need to make Mint Chip Guinness Floats
+What you need to make this recipe:

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.